ProlificsPanther/DockerPanther/README.md

   * docker-entrypoint.sh (keeps Catalina and Panther Application running)

  # Prerequisites: (Optional)
-   Enable port 8080 from your host machine to access the Panther Web application from other clients.
+   Enable an available port like 8080 from your host machine to access the Panther Web application from other clients.

  # Download the Panther Docker image: